kiwi0fruit/open-fonts/README.md

 **Important**:

 * Use Default profile but change ini setting to `NormalWeight=0` instead of 16 (with this the [difference between Chrome and other programs](https://github.com/snowie2000/mactype/issues/402) is not so big).
-* Optionally launch Chrome using the `--disable-directwrite-for-ui` command switch,
 * In case of Firefox you should fix [some settings](https://github.com/snowie2000/mactype/wiki/Mozilla-Firefox),
 * MacType can clash with cheap Antiviruses though.
 In my case the problem was solved by deleting AVG/Avast and installing Kaspersky Free (Kaspersky IS is also OK).
 * Some programs need special config settings.
 For example PyCharm (see below).
 See details about other programs in [this repo](https://github.com/wspl/mactype-hack).